 Please use the Additional evidence for the examination board document to submit your Exceptional Circumstances to your department.

 We recognise that you will have been affected in some way by the COVID-19 pandemic.
 You may have experienced one or more of the challenges listed below.
 The list is not meant to be exhaustive, but is indicative of the types of challenges you may have been facing:

 - increased levels of anxiety, loneliness or difficulty in maintaining concentration

 - challenges in studying and preparing assessments without access to a quiet space

 - limited access to IT equipment

 - increased financial concerns.

-Exam Boards will have additional checks in place when considering results to ensure that adverse effects of the pandemic are taken into account for all assessments submitted after 24 March 2020.
+Exam Boards will have additional checks in place when considering results to ensure that adverse effects of the pandemic are taken into account.

 This means that you do not need to submit an exceptional circumstances claim about the impact of COVID-19, unless:

 - You are a key worker and have been working regularly during the pandemic;